ronanquintin/rasp-onotes-lib/README.md

 # Java code

-The Java source code is located in rasp-onotes-lib/sources/java
+The Java source code is located in rasp-onotes-lib/sources/java, this project is named "Raspoji"

 ## Pi4jv2